Blue-cheeked bee-eater

-The blue-cheeked bee-eater (Merops persicus) is a near passerine bird in the bee-eater family, Meropidae.
-The genus name Merops is Ancient Greek for "bee-eater", and persicus is Latin for "Persian".

-It breeds in Northern Africa, and the Middle East from eastern Turkey to Kazakhstan and India.
-It is generally strongly migratory, wintering in tropical Africa, although some populations breed and live year-round in the Sahel.
+The blue-cheeked bee-eater (Merops persicus) is a species of bee-eater that breeds in Northern Africa and the Middle East from eastern Turkey to Kazakhstan and India.
+It is generally strongly migratory, wintering in tropical Africa, although some populations are resident year-round in the Sahel.
 This species occurs as a rare vagrant north of its breeding range, with most vagrants occurring in Italy and Greece.

 Taxonomy and systematics

+The genus name Merops is Ancient Greek for "bee-eater", and persicus is Latin for "Persian".